google/WebFundamentals/src/_langs/en/tools/javascript/breakpoints/step-code.markdown

 Use **step into** as your typical "one line at a time" action, as it ensures that only one statement gets executed, no matter what functions you step in and out of.

-[Pause on exceptions](add-breakpoints#break-on-uncaught-exception) is useful when you suspect a non-fatal exception is causing a problem, but you don't know where it is.
+Use [Pause on exceptions](add-breakpoints#break-on-uncaught-exception) when you suspect an uncaught exception is causing a problem, but you don't know where it is.
 When this option is enabled, you can refine it by clicking the **Pause On Caught Exceptions** checkbox; in this case, execution is paused only when a specifically-handled exception occurs.

 ## The call stack